 If you're looking to splurge for a true bucket list experience, you can't beat flying Lufthansa first class to Europe.

 This is truly one of the best ways to fly.
-While Lufthansa first class disappeared throughout much of the pandemic, it's made its return to the U.S. as the German flag carrier has redeployed its Boeing 747-8i fleet to cities like Chicago-O'Hare (ORD), Miami (MIA), Los Angeles (LAX), and Newark (EWR).
+While Lufthansa first class disappeared throughout much of the pandemic, it's made a triumphant return to the U.S. as the German flag carrier has redeployed its Boeing 747 fleet to cities like Chicago-O'Hare (ORD), Miami (MIA), Los Angeles (LAX), and Newark (EWR).
+First Class on the Airbus A380 or A340-600 is another option, including some flights into Munich (MUC) instead of Frankfurt.

 But the Lufthansa first class experience goes far beyond the plane.
-Whether you're connecting onward elsewhere in Europe or just flying back to the states from Europe, you'll get access to the incomparable Lufthansa First Class Terminal.
+Whether you're connecting onward elsewhere in Europe or just flying back to the states from Frankfurt (FRA), you'll get access to the incomparable Lufthansa First Class Terminal.
 And it's so much more than just lounge.

 You can skip security at the airport altogether and get scanned in at the lounge itself.
 There are private sleeping rooms, amazing shower suites, top-notch meals on offer, and even a cigar lounge at the First Class Terminal.
 You'll be assigned your own attendant to alert you when it's time to catch your flight – then hop in a Porsche for a private ride on the tarmac straight to your plane.

 But how to book?
-Your best bet is by using Air Canada Aeroplan miles, one of the newest Chase transfer partners.
+Your best bet is, yet again, using Air Canada Aeroplan miles.
 With Aeroplan, you can book a one-way flight in Lufthansa First class for just 90,000 to 100,000 points each way or more, if you're starting from the West Coast.
-You can even connect through Frankfurt and continue on elsewhere in Europe for the same rate.
+You can even connect through Frankfurt and continue onward to elsewhere in Europe for the same rate.

 Just beware that booking these awards requires a lot of flexibility.
-You can only book Lufthansa first class within 30 days of departure using partner airline programs like Aeroplan – and oftentimes, you can only find award availability within just five to seven days before the flight departs.
+You can only book Lufthansa first class within 14 days of departure using partner airline programs like Aeroplan – and oftentimes, you can only find award availability within just three or four days before the flight departs.

 How to Earn Chase Points